Two Kooks » ALL RECIPES » Salad Recipes » Panzanella Salad Recipe with Grilled Chicken

 • Don’t use a regular soft fresh bread because it will become too mushy.

 • The dressing is a key flavor booster.
 The traditional bread salad dressing is basically olive oil and red wine vinegar.
-I use a simple vinaigrette that often includes good quality balsamic vinegar, garlic and Dijon.
+I use a simple vinaigrette that often includes good-quality balsamic vinegar, garlic and Dijon.

 • Other good options are a Japanese Salad Dressing for an Asian twist, an Apple Cider dressing or Champagne Vinaigrette.

-Dietary preferences
+Dietary choices

 • Replace the chicken with cubed tofu (or more veggies) for a vegetarian version.